 12. Send a virtual high five

-Many people are going above and beyond to respond to the pandemic.
-Show your appreciation with a virtual high-five.
-Has a friend connected on a regular basis, did you meet a friendly new neighbor, open something fun from your grandparents?
+Show your appreciation for others with a virtual high-five.
+Has a friend connected on a regular basis, did your grandparents send something nice? (template)

 13. Write a letter to or between characters in a story